 In New Zealand, World Intellectual Property Day is observed in various ways, such as seminars, workshops, and public discussions revolving around the theme for the particular year as set by WIPO.
 These activities involve a wide array of participants, ranging from inventors, artists, entrepreneurs, to legal practitioners specialising in IP matters.
 World Intellectual Property Day is observance each year on April 26th.

-Facts about World Intellectual Property Day
+Top 8 Facts for 2026 World Intellectual Property Day in NZ

 In the News and Trending in NZ for World Intellectual Property Day